-The Public Health Clinic does not provide immunizations for travel to international destinations.
+The CHP does not provide immunizations for travel to international destinations.
 Those interested in inquiring about recommended international vaccines are referred to their primary care provider, local pharmacies, Victoria City-County Health Department, or Redi Clinics.
 Additional information can be found on the Centers for Disease Control’s website for recommended vaccines.

 Victoria City-County Health Department 361-578-6281